 The site is predominantly level and generally free draining with small localised damp areas.
 There are no streams or ponds.
 The site is bounded by low Cornish hedges, stone walls, green hedging and a low embankment.
 This is mature plantation woodland originally planted as an amenity for the owners of Manningham House in the 1700’s.
 The woodland contains a well-established high canopy, which provides for a shaded environment below, there are a number of areas of thin canopy, which are relatively open and light.
 The species present include native and non-native broad leaved deciduous trees and shrubs.
 The woodland was originally a semi-natural plantation as evidenced by the presence of non-native exotic species.

-There is disabled access at the main entrance to the woodland which is wheelchair-friendly throughout.
+There is disabled access with a RADAR key at the main entrance to the woodland which is wheelchair-friendly throughout.
 Now that the path connecting the woodland to the churchyard is complete, disabled users can leave from a different exit rather than having to complete a circular route back to the main entrance.

 The compacted paths enable parents with children in buggies and older people with shopping trollies to travel to and from the school and shops.

 Manningham Community Woodland was created in 2004 from an area of derelict land that had been hidden behind locked and rusting gates for decades after Manningham House, to which the land belonged, fell into disuse.

 With the help of funding from the National Lottery Fund, and under the stewardship of Illogan Parish Council, it was cleared of brambles, bracken, sycamore, laurel, rhododendron and some fly-tipped rubbish; new paths were laid and areas cleared of dangerous trees for future public use.

 It was officially opened in October 2004, by Lady Mary Holborrow, as a Community Doorstep Green, under the vision:

 “A woodland for all, accessible by everyone – nature on our doorstep.”